mozilla/bigquery-backfill/backfill/2022-01-27-sanitize-search-engines/README.md

 - The datasets are much smaller, so it may be feasible to run the queries more manually rather than hooking into the shredder machinery

+## What actually happened

+After much testing, we found a configuration where we can run a `SELECT` statement with destination set to a partition of the table.
+In that query, we can both drop rows with `client_id` for which we've received a deletion request AND do the field rewrites.
+We incorporated that logic into Shredder and let it run.

+What follows is a long stream of consciousness of the different approaches we tried and the issues we found along the way.

 ## Query approaches